ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 5. Change the **stage trigger** to `Run jobs only when this stage is run manually`. ![](images/solution21/prod-stage.png)
 6. Under the **Job** tab, change the cluster name to the newly created cluster and then **Save** the stage.
 7. You now should have the full deployment setup, to deploy from dev to production, you must manually run the `Deploy prod` stage to deploy to production. ![](images/solution21/full-deploy.png)

+Deploying manually is one option here giving you a chance to validate your changes in the development environment before moving to production.
+This is a simplification over a more advanced scenario where you would include unit and integration tests as part of your pipeline and gates to promote a build from a development environment to production.

 ## Setup Slack notifications
 {: #setup_slack}